 E.U.
-ID No./Facility ID No. Brief Description -xxx/DAK-1 Disney's Animal Kingdom Animal Crematory
+ID No./Facility ID No. Brief Description -112/DAK-1 Disney's Animal Kingdom Animal Crematory: Necropsy Building

-The emissions unit is an animal crematory, a Crawford Model CD800 Animal Carcass Incinerator, located at Disney's Animal Kingdom, specifically at the Necropsy Building.
+This emissions unit is an animal crematory, a Crawford Model CD800 Animal Carcass Incinerator, located at Disney's Animal Kingdom, specifically at the Necropsy Building.

-{Permitting notes: This emissions unit is subject to the permitting requirements of Rule 62-296.401(1), F.A.C., Incinerators with a Charging Rate Less Than 50 Tons Per Day.}
+{Permitting Notes: This emissions unit is subject to the permitting requirements of Rule 62-296.401(1), F.A.C., Incinerators with a Charging Rate Less Than 50 Tons Per Day.}